 Benchmarks

-This section compares SDIF and SDIF AI against other data interchange formats across three dimensions: token efficiency, semantic density, and round-trip fidelity.
+This section compares SDIF and SDIF AI against other data interchange formats across multiple dimensions: token efficiency, context packing, round-trip fidelity, mutation sensitivity, semantic fidelity, operability, and optional retrieval accuracy.

 Purpose